felippe-regazio/logflake/README.md

 log('error', 'Oh no, an error!');
 ```

-On the example above, the `onLog` function callback will be triggered 2 times, passing the `output, level, hash and trace` of the original log functions.
+On the example above, the `onLog` function callback will be triggered 2 times, passing the `output` containing the log contents, and the `info` with information about the log call.
 Everytime a log is generated with this instance (function), the `onLog` callback will be triggered.
 Your callback will have this signature:

 ```
-cb(output: string, level: string, hash: string, trace: string): unknown
+cb(output: string, info: object): unknown
 ```

 This is very very handy if you want to create plugins or new transporters for `LogFlake`.
 You can use it to capture the logs and send to a database, slack, telegram or whatever you want.